bbauska/UofM-AdvStyling/README.md

     note, some people on Firefox get a warning when using this link.
 It is not the case for other students.)

 # Week 1-06.
-Fluid Measurements {#week-1-06.-fluid-measurements .unnumbered}
+Fluid Measurements

 ![](./images/image037.jpg){width="4.0in"
 height="2.252564523184602in"}